nuatmochoi/influxdb-mcp-http-server/TESTS.md

 - **Problem**: "Port is already allocated" errors occur when Docker tries to start InfluxDB on a port already in use.
 - **Solution**:
-  - Use a randomized port for InfluxDB containers to avoid conflicts
+  - Use a randomized port for InfluxDB containers to avoid conflicts (implemented)
   - Clean up any lingering Docker containers using `docker ps -a` and `docker rm`

 #### 2. MCP client connection issues

 - **Problem**: The MCP client struggles to connect to the server or times out during operations.
 - **Solution**:
-  - Increase timeouts for the client connection to at least 30 seconds
+  - Check authorization tokens are correct and have sufficient permissions
-  - Add proper error handling and retry mechanisms for MCP client operations
+  - Add proper error handling with detailed logging
-  - Ensure proper environmental variables are passed to both server and client
+  - Implement connection validation and reconnection logic
+  - For testing purposes, consider using direct API calls instead of the MCP client for more reliable validation

 #### 3. Test hanging

 - **Problem**: Tests hang after showing "Sample data written successfully" with no progress.
 - **Solution**:
-  - Add detailed logging to show progress of each test
+  - Add detailed logging for each step of the test process
-  - Use Promise.race() with timeouts to prevent infinite hanging
+  - Use AbortController with fetch operations to ensure proper cancellation
-  - Implement retry logic for flaky operations
+  - Implement proper error propagation so issues are visible rather than silent
-  - Run tests in series with `--runInBand` option
+  - Run tests in series with `--runInBand` option to avoid race conditions

 #### 4. Docker resource cleanup